-Courses – Spring 2025 / Literature / WONDERFUL BOOKS OUT LOUD
+Courses – Fall 2025 / Literature / WONDERFUL BOOKS OUT LOUD: TWAIN'S SHORT STORIES

 Coordinators: Harriet Finkelstein Larry Shapiro, Ruth Ward